makersacademy/CV/README.md

 ## Rizwan ALi

 ```
-As a...     hardworking individual and passionate about enhancing user experience with the technology
+As a...
+Hardworking individual and passionate about enhancing user experience of using technology
-I want to...Find an organisation where I can serve as a developer, work in a team, pair and enhance my programing skills
+I want to...Find an organisation where I can serve as a developer, work in a team and pair
 So that...
-I can continue learning about user experience with the technology and implementing best practices.
+I can continue learning end user experience and behaviour with the technology and keep implementing best practices.
 ```

 ## Skills